BBC First

 BBC First is an entertainment subscription television channel featuring comedy, crime, drama and film programming, originating from UK and mostly from the BBC.
 The channel is wholly owned and operated by BBC Studios.
 The channel began rolling out internationally in 2014, launching first in Australia.
 It is supported by extended localised advertising breaks.

 History

-In October 2013, BBC announced that in 2014 they would roll out three new brands – BBC Earth, BBC First, and BBC Brit, with BBC First to be dedicated to comedy and drama programming.
+In October 2013, the BBC announced that in 2014 they would roll out three new brands – BBC Earth, BBC First, and BBC Brit, with BBC First to be dedicated to comedy and drama programming.